Curriculum Learning: A Survey: Applications of Curriculum Learning

-Feng et al.~\cite{feng2020novel} propose a curriculum-based RL approach.
-At each step of the training, a batch of task instances are fed to the agent which tries to solve them, then, the weights are adjusted according to the results obtained by the agent.
+Feng et al.~\citeyearpar{feng2020novel} propose a curriculum-based RL approach in which, at each step of the training, a batch of task instances are fed to the agent which tries to solve them, then, the weights are adjusted according to the results obtained by the agent.
 The selection criterion differs from other methods, by not choosing the easiest tasks, but the tasks which are at the limit of solvability.

-Nabli and Carvalho~\cite{nabli2020curriculum} introduce a curriculum-based RL approach for multilevel budgeted combinatorial problems.
-Their main idea is that, for an agent that can correctly estimate instances with budgets up to $b$, the instances with budget $b + 1$ can be estimated in polynomial time.
-They build data sets of heuristically solved instances with increasingly larger budgets to train the agent.

-\subsection{Other Domains}
+\subsection{Other domains}

-Zhao et al.~\cite{zhao2015self} propose a self-paced easy-to-complex approach for matrix factorization.
-Similarly to previous methods, they build a regularizer which, based on the current loss, favors easy examples in the first rounds of the training.
-Then, as the models ages, it gives the same weight to more difficult samples.
-Still, different from other methods, they do no use a hard selection of samples, with binary labels: easy or hard.
+Aside from the previously presented works, there are few papers which do not fit in any of the explored domains.
+For example, Zhao et al.~\citeyearpar{zhao2015self} propose a self-paced easy-to-complex approach for matrix factorization.
+Similar to previous methods, they build a regularizer which, based on the current loss, favors easy examples in the first rounds of the training.
+Then, as the model ages, it gives the same weight to more difficult samples.
+Different from other methods, they do not use a hard selection of samples, with binary (easy or hard) labels.
 Instead, the authors propose a soft approach, using real numbers as difficulty weights, in order to faithfully capture the importance of each example.

-Graves et al.~\cite{graves2016hybrid} introduce a differentiable neural computer, a model which consists of a neural network that can read from and write to an external memory matrix.
-In their graph traversal experiments, they employ an easy-to-hard curriculum method, where the difficulty is computed considering the number of nodes in the graph, the number of outgoing edges from each node and the number of steps in the traversal.
-The curriculum approach works by building a linear sequence of lessons in which the complexity of the task increases along at least one task parameter with each new lesson.
+Graves et al.~\citeyearpar{graves2016hybrid} introduce a differentiable neural computer, a model consisting of a neural network that can perform read-write operations to an external memory matrix.
+In their graph traversal experiments, they employ an easy-to-hard curriculum method, where the difficulty is calculated using task-dependent metrics (i.e., the number of nodes in the graph).
+They build the curriculum using a linear sequence of lessons in ascending order of complexity.

-Ma et al.~\cite{ma2018convergence} conduct an extensive theoretical analysis with convergence results of the implicit SPL objective.
-By proving that the SPL process always converges to critical points of the implicit objective under mild conditions, the authors verify the intrinsic relationship between self-paced learning and the implicit objective.
+Ma et al.~\citeyearpar{ma2018convergence} conduct an extensive theoretical analysis with convergence results of the implicit SPL objective.
+By proving that the SPL process converges to critical points of the implicit objective when used in light conditions, the authors verify the intrinsic relationship between self-paced learning and the implicit objective.
 These results prove that the robustness analysis on SPL is complete and theoretically sound.